A) Jesus’ death—the ransom for us

 That is why precisely in his suffering and death God was closest to Jesus:

-Behold, an hour is coming, and has already come, for you to be scattered, each to his own home, and to leave Me alone; and yet I am not alone, because the Father is with Me.
+Behold, the hour is coming, indeed it has come, when you will be scattered, each to his own home, and will leave me alone.
+Yet I am not alone, for the Father is with me.
 (John 16:32)

-… namely, that God was in Christ reconciling the world to Himself, not counting their trespasses against them, and He has committed to us the word of reconciliation.
+…that is, in Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.
 (2 Corinthians 5:19)

 What then do Jesus’ words mean in Matthew 27:46?